bmaso/tensor-algebra/README.md

-# Tensor Calculator
+# Tensor Algebra

 A Scala language implementation of a tensor algebra.
 The basic operations of the algebra are both highly expressive, and highly parallelizable.

-The basic operations of the albegra are individually simple to understand.
-The algebra is expressive, meaning that even extremely complex N-dimensional computations can be completely expressed as combinations of these basic operations: matrix multiplication, convolution and cross-correlation, Fourier transforms, etc.
+The basic operations of the algebra are individually simple to understand.
+The algebra is expressive, meaning that even extremely complex N-dimensional computations can be completely expressed as combinations of these basic operations.
+For example, matrix multiplication, convolution and cross-correlation, Fourier transforms, etc. can all be expressed with this algebra without looping or recursion.

 Each of the algebra's operations is amenable to highly parallelized implementations.
 Therefore it is possible to define different evaluators for efficiently calculating